jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 If we *don’t* feel this pull,
 we should try going two frets in either direction and see what happens.

-Vibrato is a good way to cover up tuning and intonation issues.
+When accompanying other music, any differences in tuning and intonation can be covered over with "vibrato@.
-A string or note doesn’t have to  be perfectly in tune if it is vibrating back and forth above the in-tune pitch.
+A note doesn’t have to be perfectly in tune if it is passing through the in-tune pitch.